 Town Council Seeking Input on Single-Use Plastic Ban

-After an opinion survey revealed public support, a draft ordinance banning single-use plastic bags and straws is being discussed to gather more community feedback.
+After an opinion survey revealed public support, a draft ordinance (direct link here) banning single-use plastic bags and straws is being discussed to gather more community feedback.

-In August of 2018, the Groton Town Council tasked the Conservation Committee with researching the possibility of reducing the use of plastics through a town ordinance.
-The Conservation Committee was asked to report back to the Council in six months’ time with their findings.
+In August of 2018, the Groton Town Council tasked the Conservation Commission with researching the possibility of reducing the use of plastics through a town ordinance.
+The Conservation Commission was asked to report back to the Council in six months’ time with their findings.

 Measures to reduce the use of single-use plastic are currently gaining momentum in the region.
 Private organizations are adopting voluntary practices to decrease their plastics consumption such as Mystic Seaport Museum which uses plant-based straws and cups and pasta stir sticks for their food services.